Enjoy an ad free experience by logging in. Not a member yet? Register.

 It's been quite some time since I have done this, but it should be *something* like this:

-<% ' make sure there are *NO* characters in the file prior to the < of the above line! name = Trim(Request("image")) Set strm = Server.CreateObject("ADODB.Stream") strm.Type = 1 ' binary strm.LoadFromFile( Server.MapPath( "/images/hi/" & name ) ) Response.AddHeader("content-disposition", "attachment;filename="&name) Response.ContentType = "image/jpeg" Response.BinaryWrite strm.Read Response.End ' stuff after here does not matter as response.end means "end now" %>An optimist sees the glass as half full.
+<% ' make sure there are *NO* characters in the file prior to the < of the above line! name = Trim(Request("image")) Set strm = Server.CreateObject("ADODB.Stream") strm.Type = 1 ' binary strm.LoadFromFile( Server.MapPath( "/images/hi/" & name ) ) Response.AddHeader("content-disposition", "attachment;filename="&name) Response.ContentType = "image/jpeg" Response.BinaryWrite strm.Read Response.End ' stuff after here does not matter as response.end means "end now" %>Be yourself.
+No one else is as qualified.